openagri-eu/farmcalendar/README.md

 In this new `.env` file you should change the configurations of the service to meet your deployment scenario.
 We strongly suggest changing configurations for the default usernames and passwords of the services used.

+The details for the configuration variables that are not self-explanatory are:
+* **GATEKEEPER_LOGIN_URL**: This should be set to the OpenAgri Gatekeeper login endpoint if you wish to use this as the authentication method.
+Alternativelly, not setting this variable will fall-back to a local session based user authentication on this FarmCalendar service.
+* **JWT_SIGNING_KEY**: If using the Gatekeeper for authentication, this should be set to the JWT signing key used by the Gatekeeper.

 ## Running
 There is already a simple and ready to use `docker-compose.yml` file for your convinience.
 Nonetheless, you should be able to use the existing file as a base, and adapt it to your own deployment setup.